Quick-Order Section

 Can't find something you're looking for?
 Just ask, and we'll let you know if we have it or can get it.

 Donnelly/Colt Progressive Resources is a small, family-owned and operated business that has provided progressive materials for consciousness raising and fundraising since 1975.
 It was just one of those ventures a newly formed couple ventured upon, after stints in college and various jobs.
 We, Kate Donnelly and Clay Colt, wanted to change the world to make it a more tolerant and peaceful place.
 We also wanted to stop waiting tables and cleaning 16mm films for a living.
-So we bought a proof press in San Francisco where we were living, drove 3,000 miles east, set it up and began hand setting wooden and metal type and printing bumperstickers – one at a time.
-This was a unique service nobody else was doing at the time.
-It was also incredibly labor-intensive.
-Three decades later, I'm not sure we have a more just and peaceful planet, but it's not for lack of trying.
+So we bought a proof press in San Francisco where we were living, drove 3,000 miles east, set it up and began hand setting wooden and metal headlne-size type and printing bumper stickers – one at a time.
+This was a unique service and incredibly labor-intensive.
+Nearly four decades later, I'm not sure we have a more just and peaceful planet, but it's not for lack of trying.
 Our business has grown and waned and grown and waned as the progressive movements have.

-/////We started printing catalogs by hand-mimeographing pages, then on newsprint and graduated to almost full color and now we're venturing onto the world wide web for the first time.
-Some might say it's well overdue, but others frown upon the use of this fast-paced technology.
-We are in many ways a couple of Luddites; Clay still types custom printing orders and invoices on a funky old manual typewriters he buys at tag sales.
-(In 2005, he finally got his first real computer.)
-But we also understand the enormous waste of resources printing hundreds of thousands of catalogs can be.
-So here we are on the web, (or what Dubya dubbed the "internets") we hope you enjoy our site, if you want to know more about us read on, or explore.
+We started printing catalogs by hand-mimeographing pages, then offset printed newsprint, graduated to almost full color and since 1999 we've been on the world wide web.
+In 2002 we stopped printing the no-longer-affordable paper catalogue, saving scores of trees and hundreds of thousands of dollars in printing, mailing lists and postage.
+Some might say it's well overdue, but a small few still don't like the use of this fast-paced technology.
+We are in many ways a couple of Luddites; Clay still types address labels and invoices on a funky old office style manual typewriter he bought at a flea market.
+(In 2005, he finally got his first real computer and can now efficiently do custom printing orders for you by email, from anywhere there's a wi-fi connection, at work, home and on the road.)
+But we also understand the enormous waste of resources printing hundreds of thousands of catalogs was.
+So here we are on the web, we hope you enjoy our site, if you want to know more about us read on, or explore.

-/////Clay and I have been involved in many movements for social change over the past years.
-I still fundamentally believe in the basic tenant that grass-roots, local action is what brings about social change.
+Clay and I have been involved in many movements for social change over the past years.
+I still fundamentally believe in the basic tenet that grass roots, local action is what brings about social change.

-////////It is very easy to feel disempowered by the lack of a progressive mass movement.
+It is very easy to feel disempowered by the lack of a progressive mass movement.
 But selling these materials, all these years, we see that action is indeed taking place, locally in communities throughout the country.
 Daily we receive orders, not only from older activists and organizations, but also from youth, on and off campuses around the country.
-They tell us about actions against war, racism, sexual harassment, against sweat shops, for fair trade, against corporate globalization, promoting justice around the world, against the war on students and the poor, and in favor of talks not troops, around the world.
+They tell us about actions against war, racism, sexual harassment, against sweat shops, for fair trade, against corporate globalization, for women’s, people of color and LGBTQ and immigrants rights, promoting justice around the world, against the war on students and the poor, and in favor of talks not troops, around the world.
 We receive letters, calls and email from young people, thanking us for not only providing the products we carry, but for the acknowledgment that they are not alone in their beliefs.

-/////The challenges are how to fit our work into our daily lives, and how to support each other's work.
-Over the years, my social change work has evolved from organizing protests and preparing people to participate in nonviolent civil disobedience actions, to doing conflict resolution and diversity work in my children's schools.
-As a parent, I feel the most important part of my life, is raising our three children to be happy, self-confident, compassionate people.
-Having this business has allowed Clay and I to be here for them when they need us.
+The challenges are how to fit our work into our daily lives, and how to support each other's work.
+Over the years, my social change work has evolved from organizing protests and preparing people to participate in nonviolent civil disobedience actions, to doing conflict resolution and diversity work in my children's schools to becoming First Selectman (sic) of my small town and working as an energy efficiency organizer.
+As a parent, I feel the most important part of my life, was raising our three children to be happy, self-confident, compassionate people.
+Having this business allowed Clay and I to be here for them when they needed us.
 It's also allowed me to integrate my social activism with my parenting.
 I believe it's been the most effective peace and justice work I've done to date.
 Let's face it, without intelligent compassionate youth there's not much hope for our planet, never mind our "movement."
-Increasingly, that is where I've put my efforts, working in schools and working with War Resisters League's YouthPeace campaign.
-And too often these days we find ourselves on our local picket line protesting our country's reliance on war as its only means of confronting injustice.

-/////I spend a lot of time in schools, training kids to become peer mediators, talking about diversity and anti-bias, teaching conflict resolution skills, talking about being an activist.
-Hearing students reveal that they have never before believed that there is a way to resolve problems without violence or that they've never before considered anyone else's point of view in a conflict, or that teasing a gay student is not OK, makes the work worthwhile.
-This is my way of integrating my complicated life together.
+I spent a lot of time in schools, training kids to become peer mediators, talking about diversity and anti-bias, teaching conflict resolution skills, talking about being an activist.
+Having students reveal that they had never before believed that there was a way to resolve problems without violence or that they've never before considered anyone else's point of view in a conflict, or that teasing a gay student is not OK, makes the work worthwhile.

 Kate Donnelly